 - Registered with the British Psychological Society as a Clinical Psychologist.

 Training courses completed recently include Compassion Focused Therapy (Balanced Minds) and Systemic factors in Cognitive Behavioural Therapy (Oxford Cognitive Therapy Centre).

-  For the past few years, I have worked part-time in Paediatrics at the Evelina Children’s Hospital where I have specialised in working with children affected by neurodevelopmental conditions, including autism spectrum disorder, ADHD and learning disability.
-As well as providing diagnostic assessments, we also offer therapy for common associated difficulties, such as with anxiety and low mood, learning, challenging behaviour, and sleeping and feeding issues.
+I then worked in Paediatrics at the Evelina Children’s Hospital for six years, specialising in working with young people affected by neurodevelopmental conditions, including autism spectrum disorder, ADHD and learning disability.
+As well as providing diagnostic assessments, we also offered therapy for common associated difficulties, such as anxiety and low mood, learning, challenging behaviour, and sleeping and feeding issues.

-  I regularly work with schools and local services to help think about the best ways to support children and have provided teaching, training and consultation to parents and professionals in a variety of different contexts.
+Throughout my career to date, I have always liaised closely with schools and local services to help think about the best ways to support children holistically, and have provided teaching, training and consultation to parents and professionals in a variety of different contexts.
 I think that it is important to work with the system around a child, as well as the child and family themselves, to help better understand and support them with the difficulties they may be experiencing.

 I work in an integrative way, drawing on a range of evidence-based approaches including cognitive behavioural therapy, narrative therapy and mindfulness.
 I am also experienced in creatively adapting these approaches for children with neurodevelopmental differences.
 Through attending training events and conferences, and having my own supervision, I have regular opportunities to reflect on and develop my practice and keep up to date with new research and developments in the field.